bsmeding/nautobot_development_environment/README.md

-# Nautobot v2 Test Environment
+# Nautobot Development Environment

-This is a Docker Compose setup for Nautobot v2 with local development capabilities for configuration and custom jobs.
+This is a comprehensive Docker Compose setup for Nautobot v2 with local development capabilities for configuration, plugins, and custom jobs.

 ## About Nautobot